 Most people experience some eyelid twitching, medically known as blepharospasm, at some point in their life.
 This twitching is usually benign, but there are a wide variety of possible causes, from fatigue, to inflammation, to nerve damage.
-By determining the underlying cause of your eyelid twitching, you can figure out how to treat it.
+By determining the underlying cause of twitching eyelids, you can figure out how to treat it.

 Common Causes of Eyelid Twitching